Black Panther (2018)

 Nate’s Grade: B

-Posted on February 14, 2018, in 2018 Movies and tagged action, andy serkis, angela bassett, chadwick boseman, comic book, danai gurira, daniel kaluuya, drama, forrest whitaker, letitia wright, lupita nyong'o, martin freeman, marvel, michael b. jordan, ryan coogler, super hero.
+Posted on February 14, 2018, in 2018 Movies and tagged action, andy serkis, angela bassett, chadwick boseman, comic book, danai gurira, daniel kaluuya, drama, forrest whitaker, letitia wright, lupita nyong'o, martin freeman, marvel, michael b. jordan, ryan coogler, strong heroine, super hero.
 Bookmark the permalink.
 1 Comment.